How Do I Claim a PPI Tax Refund in 2023?

 The best way to check if you paid tax on your PPI payout is to look at your refund statement.
 It should detail if any tax was deducted.
 If you don’t have this paperwork or there isn’t a breakdown on your statement, you can request this from the company that issued the refund.

-You can only backdate a PPI tax claim at the moment as this is the last time anyone who qualifies can make a claim.
-While tax claims can be backdated for four years, we are on the cusp of the fourth year.
+You could only have backdated a PPI tax claim up until the deadline as this was the last time anyone who qualified could have made a claim.
+While tax claims can be backdated for four years, we've now passed that limit.
 As no PPI claims could be made after 2019, you are unable to claim PPI tax for the last three years or for 2023.

-This depends on how much your PPI claim was, so while it could be much more for some people, it can equally be a lower amount for others.
+This depended on how much your PPI claim was, so while it could have been much more for some people, it could equally have been a lower amount for others.
 To put it into perspective, for every £100 that was issued as a refund, £20 was deducted in tax.

-The total amount of your PPI tax refund also depends on how much of your personal savings allowance you made use of.
-If you were close to the limit of your allowance, you won’t receive as much in compensation.
-Likewise, if you didn’t receive much interest in 2019, you will be entitled to more.
-For some people, this could be the full amount of tax that was deducted from their settlement.
+The total amount of your PPI tax refund also depended on how much of your personal savings allowance you made use of.
+If you were close to the limit of your allowance, you wouldn’t have received as much in compensation.
+Likewise, if you didn’t receive much interest in 2019, you would have been entitled to more.
+For some people, this could have been the full amount of tax that was deducted from their settlement.

-There are a few ways to claim.
-You can request a PPI tax refund from HMRC by filling in an R40 form or you can make use of a claims management company.
+There were a few ways to claim.
+You could have requested a PPI tax refund from HMRC by filling in an R40 form or you could have made use of a claims management company.

 HMRC

-PPI tax refunds through HMRC require paperwork to be filled in.
+PPI tax refunds through HMRC required paperwork to be filled in.
 The R40 form refers to tax refunds from savings and investments.
-It can either be completed online or by hand to be posted, but this process can be tricky to understand.
-HMRC doesn’t necessarily make these forms entirely user-friendly, which is an issue when it comes to the layman requesting a refund.
-Not everyone will be familiar with filling in forms related to tax, income or refunds.
+It could have either been completed online or by hand to be posted, but this process might have been tricky to understand.
+HMRC didn't necessarily make the forms entirely user-friendly, which was an issue when it came to the layman requesting a refund.
+Not everyone would have been familiar with filling in forms related to tax, income or refunds.

-If you are self-employed (or were at the time), you can’t claim a PPI tax refund this way; you need to complete this on your self-assessments.
+If you were self-employed, you couldn't claim a PPI tax refund that way; you needed to have completed this on your self-assessment.

 Claims Management Company

-For anyone who is unable to make a claim through HMRC or simply doesn’t have the time, a claims management company could be the best solution.
-The closer the 5th April 2024 gets, the easier it will be to rely on the expertise of a company that deals with refunds and liaises with HMRC on a daily basis.
+For anyone who was unable to make a claim through HMRC or simply didn't have the time, a claims management company could have been the best solution.
+The closer the 5th April 2024 got, the easier it would have been to rely on the expertise of a company that dealt with refunds and liaised with HMRC on a daily basis.

-The best part about making a PPI tax refund through a claims management company is that they do all the hard work for you.
-After you submit your details, they will check to see if you’re eligible and process your claim.
-Meanwhile, you can carry on with your busy life without having to worry about filling in any paperwork.
+The best part about making a PPI tax refund through a claims management company was that they did all the hard work for you.
+After you submitted your details, they checked to see if you were eligible and processed your claim.
+Meanwhile, you could have carried on with your busy life without having to have worried about filling in any paperwork.

-To find out if you’re eligible to make a PPI tax refund, fill in your details using the button below.
+To have found out if you were eligible to make a PPI tax refund, you could have filled in your details using the button below.